 Again, a major point of these assessments is to prescribe policy and management priorities.
-The Chihuahuan ecoregion received the WWF's highest priority in North America, and thus it would certainly be true here that "...some ecoregions support such outstanding biological diversity and face such severe threats that they deserve immediate and proportionally greater attention from conservationists."139 TNC's more local assessment recommendation is clear and pointed, "For private and state trust lands... directing land subdivision and development away from the conservation areas identified in this assessment."140
+The Chihuahuan ecoregion received the WWF's highest priority in North America, and thus it would certainly be true here that "...some ecoregions support such outstanding biological diversity and face such severe threats that they deserve immediate and proportionally greater attention from conservationists."
+TNC's more local assessment recommendation is clear and pointed, "For private and state trust lands... directing land subdivision and development away from the conservation areas identified in this assessment."

-Also, in recognition of the important role these grassland and riparian areas play as transitions and corridors between mountains and river, particularly in a time of climate change, the recommendations are: "(1) Reduce edge effects and promote landscape connectivity...; (2) ...avoiding fragmentation of natural areas...; (3) restore or maintain natural fire regimes; (4) ensure the persistence of genetic variation within species; and (5) attempt to minimize exogenous threats to vulnerable habitats (Halpin 1997, Noss 2001, Hannah et al. 2002).141 The import for SunZia's proposed trans-valley routes that pass substantially through these Conservation Sites could hardly be greater.
+Also, in recognition of the important role these grasslands play as transitions and corridors between mountains and river, particularly in a time of climate change, the recommendations are: "(1) Reduce edge effects and promote landscape connectivity...; (2) ...avoiding fragmentation of natural areas...; (3) restore or maintain natural fire regimes; (4) ensure the persistence of genetic variation within species; and (5) attempt to minimize exogenous threats to vulnerable habitats (Halpin 1997, Noss 2001, Hannah et al. 2002).
+The import for SunZia's proposed Aravaipa route that passes substantially through this Conservation Site could hardly be greater.